Shipixen/page-ui-react-vite-example/README.md

-# Example of a Next.js app set up with Page UI
+# Example of a React.js + Vite app set up with Page UI
 See more on [Page UI](https://page-ui.dev/)

 ---------